-Your Questions About Skin Discoloration, AnsweredApril 13, 2020
+Your Questions About Skin Discoloration, AnsweredAugust 29, 2023

-Whether you call it skin discoloration, hyperpigmentation or dark spots, having an uneven complexion is a common skin-care concern for many people.
+Whether you’re experiencing hyperpigmentation, dark spots or another form of skin discoloration, having an uneven complexion is a common skincare concern for many people.
 With varying causes such as sun exposure, skin trauma or genetics (just to name a few), it can be challenging to figure out how to get rid of these dark spots.
-Ahead, our skin-care experts are answering some of the most frequently asked questions surrounding skin discoloration, including what it is, what causes it and what products can help reduce its appearance.
+Ahead, our skincare experts are answering some of the most frequently asked questions surrounding skin discoloration, including what it is, what causes it and what products can help reduce its appearance.